Surgeon-Colonel Henry Comerford (1844-1905) ... mentioned in despatches for his role in the defence of Pretoria during the First Boer War

 Sherborne School, Dorset ...
 Beaumont Harry Comerford was gained distinction as an athlete here, winning the mile, half-mile and steeplechase and being captain of both cricket and football for two consecutive years ... he was the first of three generations of the Comerford family to go to Sherborne

-The eldest son of Lieutenant-Colonel Comerford, he was born in 1865 and was baptised in Saint George’s Church, Hanover Square, London.
+The fourth son of Lieutenant-Colonel Comerford, he was born between July and September 1864, and was baptised in Saint George’s Church, Hanover Square, London.
 He was educated at Sherborne School, where he gained distinction as an athlete, winning the mile, half-mile and steeplechase and being captain of both cricket and football for two consecutive years.

 He was a student at Saint George’s Hospital, qualifying MRCS and LRCP in 1887.
 Later, he obtained his MD and DPH degrees at Durham University in 1904.
 He was successively senior house surgeon, house physician and obstetric assistant at St George’s, and was later resident medical officer at the Chelsea Hospital for Women and for ten years clinical assistant at the Victoria Hospital for Children.
 Dr Comerford was also honorary medical officer for the National Children’s Adoption Society.